ingmothman/reactive-gistbox/README.md

 # GistBox
-Playing around with React and Redux Edit
+Playing around with React and Redux

 ```
 npm install